BillTTTTT/AMPT_small_systems/README.md

 ### event_plane.C

-There are two version of event_plane.C uploaded.
-One is "first commit".
-The other is "updated"

-#### "First commit" version
+This code is copied from rcf on Mar 2, 2017.
+Guaranteed could be run directly from rcf.

-This code is written in C++ to apply Event Plane method with three-sub events resolution.
+Written in C++ to apply Event Plane method with three-sub events resolution.
 Three-sub events come from BBCS, FVTXS, FCTXN.

+Applied 6 ranges centrality cut.

 Three-sub events method formula could be found in paper "Methods for analyzing anisotropic flow in relativistic nuclear collisions", equation 16.
 Or ask anyone in Nagle Lab.

-function "processEvent" is used to compute Q vector and calculate resolution.
+Function "processEvent" is used to compute Q vector and calculate resolution.
 The first part of numerator (of resolution formula) is filled in first bin of TProfile "res_comp".
 The second part of numerator is filled in second bin of TProfile "res_comp".
 The denominator is filled in the third bin.

-Two TProfile will be written into output file.
-TProfile "v2s" contains v2_pt histogram without modified by resolution.
-TProfile "res_comp" contains three parts of resolution formula.
+TProfile "v2s[i]" contains v2_pt histogram without modified by resolution.
+TProfile "res_comp[i]" contains three parts of resolution formula.

-#### "Update" version

-This code is copied from rcf on Mar 2, 2017.
-Guaranteed could be run directly from rcf.

-This version contains everything in "First commit" version.
-But it applied centrality cut of 6 range.

 It also contains N_ch distribution of BBCS (and FVTXS if need), eta distribution.

+To run this code, use the following command: root event_plane.C++